 In addition to helping us with clues for diagnosing cancer, blood tests are often used to monitor cancer progression and treatments.

-Blood test results can be affected by both the chemotherapy drug and cancer itself.4 Your veterinarian or oncologist will use the lab results to decide whether to change the dose, switch to a new agent, or stop chemotherapy altogether.
+Blood test results can be affected by both the chemotherapy drug and the cancer itself.4 Your veterinarian or oncologist will use the lab results to decide whether to change the dose, switch to a new agent, or stop chemotherapy altogether.

 Without routine blood work during chemotherapy, your veterinarian is “flying blind.”